Business, Economics and Travel & Tourism

 Curriculum Intent

 We offer the AQA A-level Business course, which consists of 3 exams at the end of Year 13 and no coursework.
 Students do not need to have studied Business GCSE to join the course.
-Students will learn about business functions (marketing, finance, human resources, leadership and management, operations) in-depth as well as gain insights into development of business strategy, organisational culture and the ability to use tools to assess business performance and business decision making including critical path analysis and investment appraisal techniques.
-We seek to offer students opportunities to enrich their understanding beyond the exam specification with a range of in-class and outside of lesson activities throughout the year.
-This course supports students in pursuing degree and non-degree apprenticeships as well as further study of Business and related subjects at University. https://www.aqa.org.uk/subjects/business/as-and-a-level/business-7131-7132
+Students will learn about business functions (marketing, finance, human resources, leadership and management, operations) in-depth as well as gain insights into the development of business strategy, organisational culture and the ability to use tools to assess business performance and business decision-making including critical path analysis and investment appraisal techniques.
+We seek to offer students opportunities to enrich their understanding beyond the exam specification with a range of in-class and outside-of-lesson activities throughout the year.
+This course supports students in pursuing degree and non-degree apprenticeships as well as further study of Business and related subjects at University.
+A-Level Business - AQA

 Summary Curriculum Plans